The Trap Door: Plot

-Show production
+Production

 The show was created by British animators Terry Brain and Charlie Mills.
 It was produced through their own companies, CMTB Animation and Queensgate Productions Ltd. Brain and Mills were also responsible for another animated show, Stoppit and Tidyup, a few years later in the late 1980s, and Bump the Elephant in the 1990s.
 Together they were referred to as "Brainbox Mills".
 There was a stop motion movie that was in the works that was never made called The Pudding.
-Brain would later go on to be an animator at Aardman Animations, where he worked on the six Wallace and Gromit films, as well as Chicken Run and animated television shows, Gogs and Creature Comforts.
+Brain would later go on to be an animator at Aardman Animations, where he worked on the Wallace and Gromit films, as well as Chicken Run and animated television shows, Gogs and Creature Comforts.

 A total of 25 episodes of The Trap Door were broadcast in 1986, with each episode running for around four minutes.
-A second series followed later with a further 15 episodes of similar running time, making a total of 40 episodes.
+A second series followed later with a further 15 episodes of similar running time, making for a total of 40 episodes.
 KPTV provided the editing services for the first series.
 Berk, Boni, the Thing Upstairs and Rogg were voiced by Willie Rushton, an English cartoonist, satirist, comedian, actor and performer who co-founded the satirical magazine Private Eye.
 Nick Shipley, then proprietor of KPTV, provided the voice of Drutt, while Terry Brain voiced the other characters.

-The recognisable theme song of the show was written by Scottish songwriter Bob Heatlie, who also wrote the Shakin' Stevens hit Merry Christmas Everyone, and also one of the popular hits of the 1980s, Japanese Boy, sung by Aneka.
+The theme song was written by Scottish songwriter Bob Heatlie, who also wrote the Shakin' Stevens hit Merry Christmas Everyone, and also one of the popular hits of the 1980s, Japanese Boy, sung by Aneka.
 The vocals were performed by Zygott.
 A 7" record of the extended theme song (as heard in the episode "Don't Open That Trap Door") was released, with a B-side featuring an instrumental song called "Ghost Chase", performed by The Ghost Chasers.